-With this function: You can do this: See page: Remote Capture Remotely control and shoot with the camera using a smartphone.
-146 Quick Send Send a snapshot displayed in the PLAY mode to a smartphone by pressing the camera's front shutter button.
-After sending an image to a smartphone, you can then upload it to a social networking service.
-148 Send to phone Send snapshots and movies recorded with your camera to your smartphone.
-After sending an image to a smartphone, you can then upload it to a social networking service.
-150 Send New Images You can batch send images shot today to a smartphone.
-152
+With this function: You can do this: Auto Send Images can be automatically sent as they are shot to a smartphone that has been Bluetooth paired with the camera.
+Shoot with phone Remotely control and shoot with the camera using a smartphone (page 150).
+Quick Send Send a snapshot displayed in the PLAY mode to a smartphone by pressing the camera's front shutter button.
+After sending an image to a smartphone, you can then upload it from the smartphone to a social networking service (page 151).

-With this function: You can do this: See page: View on phone View snapshots stored in camera memory on a smartphone, and copy snapshots and movies to a smartphone for viewing.
-You can also view snapshots and movies in camera memory on a computer, and copy them to a computer.
-154
+With this function: You can do this: Send to phone Send snapshots and movies recorded with your camera to your smartphone.
+After sending an image to a smartphone, you can then upload it from the smartphone to a social networking service (page 152).
+View on phone View snapshots stored in camera memory on a smartphone, and copy snapshots and movies to a smartphone for viewing.
+You can also view snapshots and movies in camera memory on a computer, and copy them to a computer (page 152).